Chrome extension scheduler alternative

 Move your scheduler out of the browser

-Start with cloud scheduling, then add cross-posting, analytics, and AI-assisted publishing as your workflow grows.
+Start with Substack scheduling, then add Medium publishing, cross-posting, analytics, Substack MCP, Medium MCP, REST API, and webhooks as your workflow grows.

 Free to start.
 No credit card.